Jocelyn Blore

 There are varied paths to becoming a forensic nurse.
 Some choose to receive their associate degree in nursing (ADN); obtain their registered nursing (RN) license; garner experience and specialized education in the field of forensics; and achieve an entry-level professional certification (e.g., SANE).
 Others, however, choose to push their degree and credentials to a more advanced level to enhance their candidacy for employment and salary prospects.
 Below is one possible path to becoming a forensic nurse.

 Step 1: Graduate from high school.
 Forensic nurses of all levels must graduate from high school or complete their GED.
-In addition, prospective forensic nurses are advised to excel in chemistry, biology, physics, anatomy, and mathematics courses to enhance their college applications.
-At this stage, some students may even intern or volunteer through local programs at hospitals, police departments, or civic organizations.
+In addition, prospective forensic nurses are advised to excel in courses such as chemistry, biology, physics, anatomy, and mathematics to enhance their college applications.
+At this stage, some students may even take an internship or volunteer through local programs at hospitals, police departments, or civic organizations.

 Step 2: Attend an accredited bachelor of science in nursing (BSN) program (4 years).
-Although some aspiring forensic nurses pursue an associate’s degree before earning their registered nursing (RN) license, enrolling in a four-year BSN program with many advantages may be advisable.
+Although some aspiring forensic nurses choose to pursue an associate’s degree before earning their registered nursing (RN) license, it may be advisable to enroll in a four-year BSN program that has many advantages.

 First, BSN programs may provide a wider variety of classes, including specialized instruction in forensic photography in a healthcare setting; courtroom testimony by a healthcare specialist; and forensic approaches to domestic violence.
 Second, professional certifications such as the advanced forensic nurse board-certified (AFN-BC) credential require a master’s degree.
 Finally, getting a BSN fulfills many of the prerequisites of graduate education in nursing.

-Above all, prospective students are urged to verify the program’s accreditation status when seeking any college degree or certificate.
+Above all, when seeking any college degree or certificate, prospective students are urged to verify the program’s accreditation status.
 There are various types of accreditations for forensic nursing schools.
 Two typical programmatic accrediting agencies are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing, Inc. (ACEN).

 Schools must also have institutional accreditation through a regional body such as: